ActiDoo/gamification-engine/docs/concepts/index.rst

  - goal:                the value that is used for comparison
  - operator:            "geq" or "leq"; used for comparison
- - condition:           the rule as python code, see below
+ - condition:           the rule in json format, see below
  - group_by_dateformat: passed as a parameter to to_char ( PostgreSQL-Docs_ )
                         e.g. you can select and group by the weekday by using "ID" for ISO 8601 day of the week (1-7) which can afterwards be used in the condition
  - group_by_key:        group by the key of the values table